We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Research into ways to help people with dandruff is ongoing.

 Infusions of green, black, or white tea may help prevent dandruff and improve the condition of a person’s hair and scalp.
-Experts say this may be due to the antioxidants tea contains or other properties that offer protection from sunlight.

 More research is needed to confirm whether these treatments work.